 The Hospital continues to operate at physical capacity for adult patients.
-The new Critical Care Tower is scheduled to open by the end of calendar year 2024.
+The new Critical Care Tower is scheduled to open in fiscal year 2025.
 The tower will contain 9 floors, of which 2 of the floors will be completed at a later date.
 It will contain an additional 96 Intensive Care Unit beds as well as 18 new operating rooms.
 The adult emergency room will also move to the new tower.

-On August 1, 2022, Centers for Medicare & Medicaid Services (CMS) released the Federal Fiscal Year (FFY) 2023 Inpatient Prospective Payment System (IPPS) Final Rule.
-The IPPS rates are estimated to increase 9.76%.
-The final rule included a total update factor of 4.3% comprised of a market basket increase of 4.1%, a productivity decrease of 0.3%, and a documentation and coding increase of 0.5%.
-The Hospital will receive a 4.15% increase to the national labor and non-labor components of the DRG rate and a 5.30% increase in the hospitals wage index as the hospital did qualify for a geographical wage reclassification to Santa Fe County for FFY 2023 through FFY 2025.
-The Hospital's Uncompensated Care (UC) DSH payments are estimated to decrease \$1.2 million.
-For FFY 2023 UC-based DSH payments, CMS finalized to use FFY 2018 and 2019 cost report data, the Hospital's UC data for fiscal year ended June 30, 2019 and 2020, which the CMS has audited.
-For FFY 2023, CMS finalized a National UC funding Pool that was \$300 million less than FFY 2022.
+On August 1, 2023, the Centers for Medicare and Medicaid Services (CMS) released the Federal Fiscal Year (FFY) 2024 Inpatient Prospective Payment System (IPPS) Final Rule.
+The final rule included a total update factor of 3.1% comprised of a market basket increase of 3.3% and a productivity decrease of 0.2%.
+The Hospital will receive a 1.91% increase to the national labor and non-labor components of the DRG rate and a 1.63% decrease in the hospitals wage index as the Metropolitan Statistical Area's average hourly wage for Bernalillo County declined.
+However, the Hospital still qualifies for a geographical wage reclassification to Santa Fe County through FFY 2025.
+The Hospital's Uncompensated Care (UC) disproportionate share hospital (DSH) payments are estimated to decrease \$973 thousand or 13.48%.
+This is primarily due to the drop in the National UC funding Pool that was \$936 million less compared to FFY2023 due to a drop in the national uninsured rate.